Shooting in Hungary

 Pálinka

-A popular saying in Hungary expresses our fondness of this alcoholic beverage perfectly: what can be used to prepare jam can also be used to produce pálinka.
-An omnipresent speciality throughout the whole country, pálinka (pronounced ˈpaːliŋkɒ) is the name for the fruit brandy often distilled from home-grown plums, apricots and pears.
+A popular saying in Hungary captures our deep fondness for pálinka perfectly: What can be used to make jam can also be used to produce pálinka.
+This fruit brandy, omnipresent throughout the country, is typically distilled from home-grown plums, apricots, or pears.
+Pronounced ˈpaːliŋkɒ, pálinka is a cherished specialty and a symbol of Hungarian tradition.

 Unicum